 11-Month MBA: MPB-0G-65

 GMAT is required for the 11-Month MBA and preferred for the MS in finance degree.
 Students may petition to have a GRE score reviewed for the MS finance degree, but the decision is on a case by case basis.
-No waivers of the GMAT will be accepted for the MS in accounting degree.
+If you have not taken either the GMAT or the GRE, we recommend the GMAT.

 Students applying for graduate programs in business do not need an undergraduate degree in business.
 The MBA program is specifically designed so that the required courses cover the material needed for completion of the degree.
 There are no prerequisites needed to start the MBA program.
 Students with non-business backgrounds have completed the program successfully.
 Applicants for the MS degrees, however, may be required to take background or common body of knowledge courses, depending on the individual’s academic background.
 For more detailed information, phone the graduate programs office to schedule an appointment with a graduate academic advisor, 303-315-8200 or email them at: firstname.lastname@example.org.

 It is expected that students have an adequate level of personal computer proficiency in a word processing and spreadsheet software, as well as a good working knowledge of basic algebra and English grammar.